• Recipes

 What I like about overnight oats is that they are cool.
 No, not cool like boss, far-out, dope, or sic.
 I mean they are cold.
 Just like a cooked breakfast warms you up on a cold day, nothing beats a cool breakfast in hot weather.

 Overnight oats can be measured and mixed in less than 5 minutes.
 Then store them in any container with a lid overnight in the refrigerator.
-But if you want to be trendy, go ahead and make them in a jar with a screw-top lid and you have breakfast on the go!
+But if you want to be trendy, go ahead and make them in a jar with a screw-top lid and you have a protein-packed breakfast on the go!

-So, let's make some oats!
+So, let's cook!

-Overnight oats ingredients.
+The ingredients.
 Left to right: high protein milk, protein oats, chia seeds, honey, greek yogurt.

 This simple recipe for overnight oats contains these five ingredients: